The Abelian Sandpile Model on Fractal Graphs: Periodicity

-We believe this conjecture for $SG$ since there are no vertices that always have the same value once a recurrent configuration is reached.
-However, for $SGC$ and the $HG$, there is evidence of vertices which never change their value in all recurrent configurations.
+We believe \ref{conj:period-equals-cardinality} holds for~$SG$ since there are no vertices that always have the same value once a recurrent configuration is reached.
+However, for~$SGC$ and~$HG$, there are vertices that never change their value in all recurrent configurations.